 Xueqiang (Patrick) Xu

-I am currently in the MSCS program at UIUC, where I am advised by Prof. Jiawei Han and work closely with Prof. Jiaxuan You.
-I completed my undergraduate studies at UIUC (2020–2024), graduating with a Highest Honors B.S. in Computer Science.
+I am a first-year CS PhD student at UIUC, where I am advised by Prof. Jiawei Han.
+I completed my undergraduate studies at UIUC, graduating with a Highest Honors B.S. in Computer Science.
+I work with Shi Feng this summer on LLM safety alignment.

 徐学强 / Email / Google Scholar / GitHub / LinkedIn /